8th District candidates give thoughts on health care issues during ‘Pi...

 Smith: The strongest laws on gun ownership happen to be Chicago; five people have died since the DNC convention started three days ago in Chicago, the city that has the strongest gun laws.
 So having stronger gun laws is not the answer.
 It's the mental health that is.
 That is a strong, significant issue that we have, but it's access to care.
 Because most of the people you see that are homeless, they're homeless because of mental health.
 It's mental health, and that's a big problem.
 OK, well, how do we fix that?
 It's going to require a lot of work, and it's going to require investment.

 I had a health care roundtable in Nashville, and the CEO of a very large hospital organization said the truest statement I've ever heard anyone say, and he's like, “Congressman, just know that health care will follow the dollar.”
 He's exactly right.
 And when you look at reimbursement rates in rural America being much less than urban areas.
 Why is there more health care in the urban areas?
 It's because they get paid more.
 It's the same way with mental health.
 Let's have some parity so that we have a fighting chance in America when it comes to getting proper health care services.
 You think about a gentleman who contacted my office.
 They do heart monitoring, objects that check your heart in all different aspects.
 In our congressional district, the reimbursement rate they get is $36 a month.
 In San Francisco, California, it's nearly $90.
 So he's like, “Where am I going to spend my time in providing these instruments?”
 It's going to be where he's making $90 a month instead of $36 — that's the parity.
-The same way with mental health that we have; we’ve got to have the investment in rural America real, real quick.”
+The same way with mental health that we have; we’ve got to have the investment in rural America real, real quick.

 McCallian spoke about health care access in broader terms.

 McCallian: As everyone in this room knows, and everyone in the 8th knows, except for maybe Jefferson County, we have very little access to health care.
 I mean, there's even hospitals in our region that won't set a bone.
 Salem Hospital in Salem in Denton County, they won't set a bone.
-Ok?
+OK?
 Well, what happens quite often on a farm, you break a bone, right?
 Their hospital can't even set a bone.
 They don't deliver babies.
 So even if we have access to some health care or hospital care in our region, it's very limited, and so that's nothing new for all of us.

 The Medical lobby and establishment has gained a lot of power, and they've created a lot of policy that makes it so that doctors are pretty much the only ones who can do certain things, diagnose, you know, and do a lot.
 You have to have a doctor present to do so many things, when, in reality, advanced nurse practitioners can do all of that.
 Midwives can take care of a huge swath of reproductive health care and, in this country, we still have a lot of limits on who's allowed to practice medicine and certain levels of medicine, and something that I've wanted to see for a long time is just increasing access to downstream health care providers.
 So a program that I worked on a number of years ago now was a grant-funded program to increase community health workers in underserved rural areas, and my program specifically worked with Florida, Michigan and Ohio and community health workers.
 The program that we had designed and that we use, we were training people to be lactation counselors and doulas to support people through child pregnancy and childbirth, and then to help them feeding their children after.

 And what our program did is we go into the rural communities and we find people who want that job, and then we train them so you don't have to already have experience.
 And we know from lots of research that something as simple as someone who has some knowledge about lactation.
 So a breastfeeding counselor, for example, improves the rates of breastfeeding in their community, makes it easier for mothers and babies to feed, gives mothers more confidence.
-A lot of the time, we just need that peer- to -peer connection.
+A lot of the time, we just need that peer-to-peer connection.

 Same thing for mental health, same thing for, you know, when we have people recovering in drug or alcohol programs peer to peer, right?
 We know that those peer-to-peer connections work, but you can't have that peer to peer with a doctor necessarily, right? … But what we can do, especially in rural areas like ours, is increase the funding for programs that would literally create jobs in our communities, give people the training they need and then they serve their own community.